 Here are certain tips on diversification that may help you to built a solid portfolio of stocks by managing risk and return;

-- Before starting stock market investing and diversification, you need to set aside enough money in cash or in liquid assets to take care of 5-6 months living expenses and to handle emergencies.
+- Before starting stock market investing, you need to set aside enough money in cash or in liquid assets to take care of 5-6 months living expenses and to handle emergencies.
 Many investors call it emergency funds.

 - Do not invest in too many stocks of one industry.
 For example, you should not invest only on IT sector stocks.
 You can keep 20% in the IT sector, 20% in banking and 20% in FMCG, 20% in infra and balance 20% in any other sector.
 This is just an example, not a rule to follow, you can change your own strategy as per your plan.